xiangxdai/xiangxdai.github.io/_pages/about.md

 # Research

-I am passionate about data-driven online sequential decision-making under uncertainty, such as reinforcement learning and bandit algorithms, which enhance decision-making through continuous learning from new data and strategy adjustments.
-My focus also includes developing and refining online learning algorithms for diverse applications such as web recommendation systems, multimedia platforms, computer networks, and large language models.
+I am passionate about data-driven sequential decision-making under uncertainty, such as reinforcement learning and bandit algorithms, which enhance decision-making through continuous learning from new data and strategy adjustments.
+My focus also includes developing and refining decision-making algorithms under uncertainty for diverse applications such as web recommendation systems, multimedia platforms, computer networks, and large language models.
 I aim to create efficient, scalable solutions with provable learning efficiency and strong generalizability guarantees in these areas.
 I welcome opportunities for collaboration—please feel free to contact me (E-mail: xiangxdai0@gmail.com).